 The California State Lottery (aka the California Lottery) is one of the most popular state-run lotteries in the US.
 California Lottery players can play a variety of draw games as well as scratchers or instant win games.
-California runs several of its own in-state lottery games and also participates in popular multi-jurisdictional games like PowerBall and Mega Millions.
+California runs several of its own in-state lottery games and also participates in popular multi-jurisdictional games like Powerball and Mega Millions.

-While California does not allow online sales of lottery tickets, there are more than 23,000 California Lottery retail partners located throughout the state where people can purchase tickets.
+There are more than 23,000 California Lottery retail partners located throughout the state where people can purchase tickets.
 During the 2020-21 fiscal year, California players won more than $5.5 billion playing the lottery.

 Read on for an overview of what kinds of games the California Lottery offers players, whom the lottery benefits, a look at the lottery’s history, and answers to frequently asked questions about the lottery.